geojeff/busser/README.md

 and may also incorporate these SproutCore components, especially if they are packaged in dedicated npm modules, per discussion with mauritslamers.

-[ **DONE 2012-01-26** The node.js modules prompt and color were successfully used in linelizer, so it will be easy to add their use to Busser. prompt will be useful for making a version for new users that prompts them for their project file name, app name or version, build action, etc. And the colors module can be used for custom reporting from the server and in analysis printouts.]
+**DONE 2012-01-26** The node.js modules prompt and color were successfully used in linelizer, so it will be easy to add their use to Busser. prompt will be useful for making a version for new users that prompts them for their project file name, app name or version, build action, etc. And the colors module can be used for custom reporting from the server and in analysis printouts.

-[ **DONE 2012-01-28** Format the docco presentation by customizing docco css for the project.]
+**DONE 2012-01-28** Format the docco presentation by customizing docco css for the project.
+[Not by customizing css, yet, but by use of md formatting.]

-Make Busser into an installable npm module.
+Make busser and busboy into installable npm modules.

 Review the url, urlFor, and similar functions in Busser, which were not substantially changed from garçon, to see if all of that can be simpler.